PEOPLE

 We use participatory design in all our projects, everything from light-touch conversations, sketching or making models for small scale projects, to more hands-on workshops, actions or events for projects with a larger group of users.

-Communities we work with include Upcycle Kernow and Loveland and Penryn Museum Society.
+Communities we work with include Upcycle Kernow and Loveland, Penryn Museum Society, Stoke Climsland Old School, Sancreed Village Hall and Art Centre Penryn

 Research

-We’re actively involved in research and knowledge exchange partnerships and have worked with Architecture at Falmouth University and Immersive Business.
+We’re actively involved in research and knowledge exchange partnerships and have worked with the immersive technology group at Plymouth University’s Entrepreneurial Futures programme, Architecture at Falmouth University and Immersive Business.
 Frances Crow was also a research fellow at Falmouth University SWCTN South West Creative Technology Network.

 Mentoring, Internships and Work Experience

 We provide work placements and internships as a stepping stone into the profession and in 2022 had our first work placement student from St. Peter’s School, Exeter.
-We work with Falmouth University Realworks and their micro-internship scheme to provide intern placements.
+We have taken on interns through the Falmouth University Realworks and their micro-internship scheme and RIBA Foundation in Architecture course run by Oxford Brookes University.

 We have also provided mentoring through the RIBA student mentoring scheme and Cultivator for their Specialist Mentoring programme.